w3c/wai-tutorials/source/forms/labels.html.erb.md

   - G167
 ---

-Provide labels to identify all form controls including text fields, checkboxes, radio buttons, drop-down menus, and button elements.
+Provide labels to identify all form controls, including text fields, checkboxes, radio buttons, drop-down menus, and button elements.
 In most cases this is done by using the `<label>` element, and in rare cases the `title` attribute.

 Labels need to describe the purpose of the form control.
 This section of the tutorial describes how to provide labels in ways so that they are properly associated with form controls.
-Later sections explain how to provide instructions, check user input, and provide feedback to help users complete your form.
+Later sections explain how to provide instructions, validate user input, and provide feedback to help users complete your form.

 ## Associating labels implicitly
 {:.newex}

-The most basic way to associate labels with form controls is to provide both the label and the form control within the same `<label>` element:
+The most basic way to associate labels with form controls is to provide both the label and the form control within the same `<label>` element.
+In the following example, the `<input>` element of type `text` allows users to provide their first name.
+This input field is embedded inside a `<label>` element with the text "First name:", to indicate the purpose of the input field to the user:

 {::nomarkdown}
 <%= sample_start %>